oslomarketsolutions/website/src/pages/en/index.md

     Web Traders, Fund Platforms, Portfolio and Market Data Portals integrated with your portfolio management systems like ProFamily, Tradex and APX, Centevo and more.
-  buttonText: Learn more
 customization:
   cards:
+    - description: >-
-    - description: A full coverage of the financial markets with REST and Websockets APIs
+        Full coverage of the financial markets.
+Market data portal with live, streaming data and smart links to content.
       features:
         - Real Time
         - Flexible